sunilabrahamindia/sunilabraham/amaa/index.md

 ## Personal Life

-During his years in the United Kingdom, Rev. A. M. A. Ayrookuzhiel married Ponnamma Thekedath.
-The marriage took place while he was serving as a curate at St. Paul High Anglican Church, Wokingham, Berkshire, between 1970 and 1973.
+Rev. A. M. A. Ayrookuzhiel married Ponnamma Thekedath on 20 April 1971 at the Catholic Church in Königsdorf, near Munich in what was then West Germany.
+The wedding took place during the years when he was serving as a curate at St Paul High Anglican Church in Wokingham, Berkshire.

-The couple later settled in Bangalore, where Ayrookuzhiel continued his research and teaching work with the Christian Institute for the Study of Religion and Society (CISRS).
-They had three sons — [Sunil Abraham](https://sunilabraham.in/sunil/), Matthew Abraham, and Jacob Abraham.
-Sunil, the eldest, was born on 17 June 1973.
-The second son, Matthew, was born on 3 January 1976.
-Jacob Abraham was born on 5 March 1980 and married Vini Susan on 7 January 2012.
+After their marriage, the couple moved to Bangalore, where Ayrookuzhiel continued his work with the Christian Institute for the Study of Religion and Society (CISRS).
+Their home gradually became a meeting place for colleagues, students, and friends who were often drawn into long conversations about his research and teaching.

+They had three sons— Sunil Abraham (born 17 June 1973), Matthew Abraham (born 3 January 1976), and Jacob Abraham (born 5 March 1980).
+Jacob later married Vini Susan on 7 January 2012.
+The family remained closely connected to both Kerala and Bangalore, keeping links with relatives, congregations, and the communities where Ayrookuzhiel had lived and worked.

 {% include back-to-top.html %}